 - In another large bowl, using a stand mixer with the paddle attachment, cream together the butter and sugar until light and fluffy, about 3 to 5 minutes on medium to high speed.

 - Add in the eggs, one at a time, mixing until just combined after each addition.
 Scrape down the sides of the bowl as needed.
 Beat in the vanilla and almond extract.

 - Reduce the speed to low.
 Add in the dry ingredients all at once and mix until just combined.

-- Add in the buttermilk all at once and beat on low until just combined.
+- Add in the milk all at once and beat on low until just combined.